 From helpful airlines to destinations that have worked hard to make accommodations and sightseeing spots accessible to those with disabilities, there’s never been a better time for disabled travel.

 Many of the tasks below are handled by a professional flight coordinator for those who use medical transport services.
-With years of experience working with airlines and others in the travel industry, Flying Angles has the expertise to make the trip smooth and comfortable.
+With years of experience working with airlines and others in the travel industry, Flying Angels has the expertise to make the trip smooth and comfortable.
 Here are some useful tips If you choose to handle the travel plans on your own.

 By calling ahead, airlines can make your visit to the airport for disabled travel much easier.
 In some cases, an airline will dispatch an employee to meet you and assist you throughout your trip through the airport.
 That can include offering a wheelchair and help when traveling through security.
 Just be sure to find out if there is an extra charge for this service – many airlines will do it for free.